-You can only start a Debt Relief Order if you meet specific qualification criteria.
+You will only qualify for a Debt Relief Order if you meet some specific criteria.
 It is not suitable for everyone.

 Jump to article contents: